 Why A Poor ‘Visual Hierarchy’ Will Destroy Your Software’s User Experience

 In art school, my teachers constantly reinforced the importance of assigning a proper visual weight to the elements in any design or painting so that the focal point jumps out and the overall composition is sound.
-When designing software, these same principals can be applied to enhance the overall user experience and goals of the product.
-Some of these will seem obvious but when you’re in the throws of the project and your client is asking you to do things that you believe will negatively impact the UX, it’s more effective to back up your suggestions with data, research findings and these simple Visual Hierarchy principals:
+When designing software, these same principles can be applied to enhance the overall user experience and goals of the product.
+Some of these will seem obvious, but when you’re in the throws of the project, and your client is asking you to do things that you believe will negatively impact the UX, it’s more effective to back up your suggestions with data, research findings, and these simple Visual Hierarchy principals:

 "When everything appears important, nothing is important"